-In 2006 they embarked on the second phase of their careers.
+Two years later was released the album that would definitely launch the band, (worldwide speaking).
 The new album "Writer's Block" (recorded in Björn's studio in Hornstull, Stockholm) is the first to showcase all three members as songwriters with each taking on lead vocalist duties, and sees the band go into a new musical direction.
 The first single from the album, "Young Folks", features the vocal talents of Victoria Bergsman from The Concretes and has been hammered even before it's official release.

 In 2008 the band released their first instrumental album, "Seaside Rock".
 And the following year they released the album "Living Thing" (and also a deluxe edition CD, where Seaside Rock came as a bonus CD).